revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 ---

-7.What is the difference between duplicating dictionary with and without `copy()`?
+7.What is the difference between duplicating dictionary using with and without `copy()`?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> It means is `dict_2 = dict_1 vs. dict_2 = dict_1.copy()`.
+> It means `dict_2 = dict_1 vs. dict_2 = dict_1.copy()`.
 When you are duplicating a dictionary object without a `copy()` method, you are not creating a new dictionary but pointing to the same dictionary object.
-So, when you make changes in the duplicate list, it changes the original one too.
+So, when you make changes in the duplicate list, it changes the original as well.

 **Example**: